Candace Avalos

 Sofia Diffee, Senior Policy Advisor

-Sofia Diffee (she/her/ella) has worked for the City of Portland for four years.
-She served as Engagement and Communications Coordinator for the Charter Commission were she co-developed and implemented equitable community engagement and education strategies, ensuring that Portlanders—particularly historically underserved communities—could participate in the once-in-a-decade Charter Review process.
+Previously, Sofia served as Engagement and Communications Coordinator for the Charter Commission, where she co-developed and implemented equitable community engagement strategies to ensure all Portlanders—especially historically underserved communities—could meaningfully participate in the once-in-a-decade Charter Review process.
+Before that, she worked as a Planner in the Planning & Zoning team within the Bureau of Development Services.

-As a multilingual, multicultural, immigrant woman of color, Sofia is deeply committed to advancing anti-racist and equitable outcomes for all communities.
+As a multilingual, multicultural, immigrant woman of color, Sofia is deeply committed to advancing anti-racist and equitable outcomes across all communities.
 Outside of work, she enjoys spending time with family and friends, attending concerts, and doing crafts.